Strategic Acquisition Brief · Confidential

 See the gap, don’t take it on faith

-We propose a 30-minute briefing with a live demonstration: MaxiFi solves a household’s lifetime plan while the leading frontier models are asked to match it.
+A 30-minute briefing with a live demonstration: MaxiFi solves a household’s lifetime plan while the leading frontier models are asked to match it.
 The gap is the entire thesis.

 The Next Step